raymoo/pins-ps/README.md

 Features
 =======
-It currently only connects to techcode room (and won't join a room on any server without one)
+It currently only connects to techcode room (and won't join a room on any server without one).
+You could make a trigger to join it to other rooms, but no access lists until I work on trigger inputs a bit more.

 Basic triggers are in, but they're ugly and undocumented.
 You might be able to figure them out anyway, though.